Investing In Teenage Girls For A More Just, Stable, and Peaceful World!

 Reusable Washable Menstrual Pads:

 The kit is made entirely with African cotton.
-Cotton breathes which keeps odors away, is better for private areas, and makes for a rash free happier period.
+The cotton breathes which helps to keep odors away, is better for private areas, and makes for a rash free happier period.

 It is like wearing a soft pillow.